SteveBarnett/Remixing/_thinking/map.md

 Spheres, area.
 Distinctions, not division.
 Useful ways of getting a handle on things, not actually separate things.

 All is included, all is needed: both/and, not either/or.
-Considering and taking multiple perspectives and viewpoints to get something more truthful.
+Considering and taking multiple perspectives and viewpoints to get something more truthful, because it's a more complete picture.

 - Body, Mind, Spirit
 - Personal, Professional, Practice